Jackwym/RubiksCube/README.md

 DONE 9) (maybe) create a bot to undo the scramble

-11) (maybe) spin camera around the cube while it is being scrambled / solved by the bot <-- being worked on
+DONE 11) (maybe) spin camera around the cube while it is being scrambled / solved by the bot

 12) (maybe) loop (8) to create a cool background for my computer :D